 Medications which should never be mixed are known as medications which are contraindicated.

-You should never be given medications which are contraindicated as the implications can be catastrophic.
+You should never be given medications which are contraindicated as the medical error can be catastrophic.

 Warning signs on medications